karinatimm/usePopcorn/README.md

 ### Additional Highlights

-- **Responsive Design**: The chat is designed to be responsive and work seamlessly across different devices.
+- **Responsive Design**: This app is designed to be responsive and work seamlessly across different devices.

 ### Deployment